ivome/graphql-relay-php/README.md

 *Note: The code is a __exact__ port of the original [graphql-relay js implementation](https://github.com/graphql/graphql-relay-js) from Facebook* (With some minor PHP related adjustments)

-## Currently Status: Work in progress
+## Current Status: Work in progress

 The basic functionality with most of the helper functions is in place along with the tests.

 ### Current TODOs:

-- Port of Documentation
-- Port of the general StarWars tests
 - Figure out a way to add Promise support (if needed)
 - pluralIdentifyingRootField